Numerical Continuation of Invariant Solutions of the Complex Ginzburg-Landau Equation

-The initial set of solutions led to distinct, new invariant solutions of the {CGLE} along the continuation paths and in the final parameter region.
-The resulting solutions are unstable, and have multiple modes and frequencies active in their spatial and temporal spectra, respectively.
-The fact that the computed solutions are unstable suggests that they may belong to the set of (infinitely many) unstable periodic orbits embedded in chaotic attractors \cite{bk:chaosbook,chandler13,lopez05}.
+The initial set of $\cglegroup$-orbits led to distinct, new $\cglegroup$-orbits of invariant solutions of the {CGLE} along the continuation paths and in the final parameter region.
+The solutions in the resulting $\cglegroup$-orbits are unstable, and have multiple modes and frequencies active in their spatial and temporal spectra, respectively.
+The fact that the computed solutions are unstable suggests that they may belong to the set of (infinitely many) unstable periodic orbits embedded in chaotic attractors \cite{bk:chaosbook,lan10,chandler13}.
 This direction, by itself, is certainly very interesting to pursue in a future study of the dynamics of the {CGLE}.

-Previous studies on the {CGLE} which employ numerical continuation include \cite{takac98}, where bifurcations from a stable rotating wave to two-tori (of the aforementioned generalized traveling wave class) were identified.
-Values of $\Lx = 1$ and $R \le 180$ were considered for the {CGLE} \refEqns{eqn:cgle_pde}{eqn:cgle_bcs} in the study \cite{takac98}, giving $L \approx 13.42$ for the maximum length of the spatial period in the formulation \refEqn{eqn:cgle_pde2} of the {CGLE}.
-In comparison, the values $\Lx = 2\pi$ and $R \le 100$ in our study yield a maximum value of $L \approx 62.83$ in the formulation \refEqn{eqn:cgle_pde2}.
-The values of $\nu$ and $\mu$ used in \cite{takac98} are different from those used in the current study, but in both cases the parameters belong to the Benjamin-Feir unstable region $1 + \mu \nu < 0$ \cite{vanSaarloos94}.
-A different study \cite{brusch01} considers the aforementioned traveling waves solutions of the form $A(x,t) = \rho(x-vt) \e^{\ii\phi(x-vt)} \e^{\ii\omega t}$, where $\rho$ and $\phi$ are real-valued functions and $\omega$ is some single frequency, in which case the {CGLE} reduces to a system of three coupled ordinary differential equations ({ODEs}) in $z \equiv x - vt$.
-Continuation (on $\nu$ and $\mu$) was performed on the system of three {ODEs} for different values of $L$ up to $512$ and different chaotic regions were classified.
+To conclude the introduction we note that previous numerical continuation studies of the {CGLE} include \cite{takac98}, where bifurcations from a stable rotating wave to two-tori (of the generalized traveling wave class) were identified.
+Values of $\Lx = 1$ and $R \le 180$ in the formulation \refEqns{eqn:cgle_pde}{eqn:cgle_bcs} were considered, giving $L \approx 13.42$ for the maximum length of the spatial period in the formulation \refEqn{eqn:cgle_pde2}.
+In comparison, the values $\Lx = 2\pi$ and $R \le 100$ in our study yield a maximum value of $L \approx 62.83$ in \refEqn{eqn:cgle_pde2}.
+The values of $\nu$ and $\mu$ used in \cite{takac98} are different from those in the current study, but in both cases they belong to the Benjamin-Feir unstable region $1 + \mu \nu < 0$ \cite{vanSaarloos94}.
+A different study \cite{brusch01} considers traveling waves solutions, where the {CGLE} reduces to a system of three coupled ordinary differential equations ({ODEs}).
+Continuation was performed on the system of three {ODEs} for different values of $L$ up to $512$ and various chaotic regions were classified.